Most new COVID-19 patients in NY not working, older: survey

-The survey of 1,269 patients admitted to 113 hospitals over three recent days confounded expectations that new cases would be dominated by essential workers, especially those regularly traveling on subways and buses.
+The survey of 1,269 patients admitted to 113 hospitals over three recent days confounded expectations that new cases would be dominated by essential workers, especially those regularly traveling on subways and busses.

-Retirees accounted for 37% of the people hospitalized.
-Another 46% were unemployed.
+Retirees accounted for 37% of those who responded and another 46% were unemployed.
 Almost three-quarters were 51 years or older.
-Only 17% were working.

-Only 4% were still using public transportation in their daily life, they survey found, though it also noted that information on transit use was only available for about half the people surveyed.
+The survey said 4% used public transportation in their daily life, but also noted that almost half of the surveys were left blank for that response.

-“We were thinking that maybe we were going to find a higher percentage of essential employees who were getting sick because they were going to work, that these may be nurses, doctors, transit workers.
-That’s not the case,” Gov. Andrew Cuomo said at his daily briefing.
+“It reinforces what we’ve been saying, which is much of this comes down to what you do to protect yourself,” Gov. Andrew Cuomo said at his daily briefing.
+“Everything is closed down, the government has done everything it could … now it’s up to you.
+Are you wearing a mask, are you doing the hand sanitizer?”

 The survey also showed, however, that 18% of the people admitted to hospitals with the virus had been transferred from nursing homes, underscoring the difficulty those facilities have had controlling infections.